junxit/us-congress-code/title-16/chapter-7/sec-718f.md

 ### References in Text

 The Migratory Bird Treaty Act, and “that Act”, referred to in text, is act July 3, 1918, ch.
 128, 40 Stat.
-755, as amended, which is classified generally to subchapter II (§ 703 et seq.) of chapter 7 of this title.
+755, which is classified generally to subchapter II (§ 703 et seq.) of chapter 7 of this title.
 For complete classification of this Act to the Code, see section 710 of this title and Tables.

 ### Amendments